A.G. Geiger Presents, Tales from the LA Art Underworld

 #65 London Based Social Practice Artist Duo Something & Son

-Paul Symth, who together w Andy Merritt is one half of the London based art duo Something And Son, the highly acclaimed artists whose exhibitions at the Tate Modern have met both critical and popular acclaim discusses the Someone and Son origin story, dream projects and the future of social practice art.
+Paul Symth, who together w Andy Merritt is one half of the London based art duo Something And Son, the highly acclaimed artists whose exhibitions at the Tate Modern have met both critical and popular acclaim discusses the Something and Son origin story, dream projects and the future of social practice art.

 March 16, 2021